pulibrary/princeton_ansible/roles/shibboleth/README.md

 curl --insecure https://localhost/Shibboleth.sso/Metadata
 ```

-In your playbook, you will also need to set up an SSL enabled virtual host (and remove the default SSL virtual host).
+In your playbook, you will also need to set up an SSL-enabled virtual host (and remove the default SSL virtual host).
 Again, see
 the vireo role for an example.
 After setting that up, you should be able to visit the
-following url and see the same shibboleth metadata (except it will have your server name
+following url and see the same shibboleth metadata (supply your server's name instead of `YOUR_SERVER_NAME`).
-instead of localhost)

 https://YOUR_SERVER_NAME/Shibboleth.sso/Metadata